gfgprojects/ecowheataly_repast4py_model/README.md

 ```bash
 sudo apt install python3.8-dev
 ```
-Then, continue the installation with the following commnds
+Then, continue the installation with the following commands

 ```bash
 pip install -r requirements.txt